Distance from the South Downs Way: Pass right through the village

 By Train & Bus

-There are regular bus services to Alfriston from Brighton, Lewes and Eastbourne, operated by Contryliner, Renown Buses and Brighton and Hove buses.
+There are regular bus services to Alfriston from Brighton, Lewes and Eastbourne, operated by Countryliner, Renown Buses and Brighton and Hove buses.

-There are three pubs in the village, a post office and village store, and several very quaint independent shops.
+The village has three pubs, a post office and store, and several quaint independent shops.